 Pak waging proxy war as it can't win conventional one: Rajnath

-Defence Minister Rajnath Singh on Saturday said Pakistan was indulging in a "proxy" war as it had realised that it cannot win a "conventional" one.
-The path of "proxy" war chosen by Pakistan would only lead to its defeat, he added.
+Defence Minister Rajnath Singh on Saturday said Pakistan was indulging in a "proxy" war as it had realized that it cannot win a "conventional" one.
+The path of the "proxy" war chosen by Pakistan would only lead to its defeat, he added.

 "It has chosen a path of proxy war through terrorism and I can tell you with full responsibility that Pakistan will not get anything but defeat," he said.
 India always had cordial and friendly relations with other countries, Singh said, adding that the country never had any extra-territorial ambitions but if provoked, it would not spare anyone.

 "We are committed to the sovereignty and security of the people of the country.
-But if someone runs terror camps in our soil or are involved in an attack, we know how to give a befitting reply," he asserted.
+But if someone runs terror camps on our soil or is involved in an attack, we know how to give a befitting reply," he asserted.
+The Indian Army is not only capable of protecting the borders of the country, but it is also capable of taking action across the borders.

+"The 2016 surgical strike in Pakistan Occupied Kashmir and airstrikes in Balakot in 2019 are examples of India's military capabilities," he said.
+Speaking about how terrorism has become a global threat, Singh said, "We have seen attacks like 9/11 in the US and 26/11 Mumbai attacks.
+The Indian Army, CRPF and police forces have time and again foiled attacks by the enemy state," he said.

+Apart from terrorism, there is a need to tackle cyberwar and tactics that aim to spread ideology which is full of hatred, he added.
+The world has witnessed that the Indian Army showcases utmost professionalism during any humanitarian crisis or in the event of a threat to global peace, Singh said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)